 Many moms make sure everyone else in their family is taken care of before tending to their own needs.
 Well checks, dental appointments, haircuts for your kids?
 You’re on it.
 Your own stuff?
+Self-care?
 Not so much.

 As moms we’re conditioned to think exhaustion and fatigue are a normal part of motherhood, so we don’t always recognize that these symptoms could mean something is wrong.
 When we ignore our bodies’ warning signs, we could be missing an opportunity to protect ourselves from preventable medical issues in the future.

 Taking charge of our health in spite of all the reasons we have NOT to isn’t easy, but we stand to gain so much if we do it.
 I was shocked when my doctor recently told me that I was deficient in Vitamin D. I live in sunny Southern California and spend time outside with my kids every day!
 If I had continued to downplay my symptoms, I would have deprived myself of a simple solution that made me feel much better.

 I hope our strategies help you overcome the following hurdles you may be facing:

 You’re overwhelmed by your daily responsibilities, and scheduling one more thing feels impossible, especially if you have to take time off work.

 Think of a time when you will have more breathing room and make all of your annual appointments in that same period each year (e.g., in September when kids are back in school or in February after the holiday hustle is over).
 Perhaps you have a few weeks over the course of the year when you will have a family member visiting and you can take advantage of the free childcare.
 Some people even take one whole day off and schedule all of their appointments on the same day each year.
 Getting these things on the calendar will give you the satisfaction that the appointments have been made and that you are prioritizing your health.

 You’ve had a negative experience with a doctor in the past, or you’ve moved and haven’t had time to find a new doctor.